 Uses Of Neem Trees

-Neem trees and neem plants have many uses including uses for neem tree leaves and uses for neem tree oil.
+The uses of neem trees are many including the uses of neem tree leaves, seeds, flowers and buds.
+Neem trees and neem plants have many uses including uses for neem tree leaves, seeds and uses for neem tree oil.
 The uses of neem trees include cosmetic uses and traditional medicinal uses in Ayurveda.

 Neem trees are evergreen trees grown very widely in tropical and subtropical regions.
 Neem trees are drought tolerant, easy to grow and have numerous medicinal uses.